Which place is cheaper, Cleveland or Boston?

 The autumn attracts plenty of travelers to both Boston and Cleveland.
 Most visitors come to Boston for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area during these months.

 In the autumn, Boston is around the same temperature as Cleveland.
-Typically, the autumn temperatures in Boston in October are around 54°F (12°C), and Cleveland is about 56°F (13°C).
+Typically, the autumn temperatures in Boston in October average around 54°F (12°C), and Cleveland averages at about 56°F (13°C).

 Boston usually receives more sunshine than Cleveland during autumn.
 Boston gets 194 hours of sunny skies, while Cleveland receives 165 hours of full sun in the autumn.